trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

 First of all, you need to make sure, that master module is included to the library.
 After that, `lightmodbus/master.h` and all of its dependences header files are needed.

-First step is to declare **ModbusMasterStatus** type variable, to contain Modbus configuration data.
+First step is to declare **ModbusMaster** type variable, to contain Modbus configuration data.
 Later it needs to be passed to almost every master-side function you call.

-`ModbusMasterStatus mstatus;`
+`ModbusMaster mstatus;`

 Later, somewhere in your init function, remember to initiate master module with: